-According to Dr Chong Shu-Ling, Staff Physician, Department of Emergency Medicine, KK Women’s and Children’s Hospital (KKH), the Department of Emergency Medicine at KK Women’s and Children’s Hospital sees an estimated 28,700 children presenting with injuries of all severities, in a year.
+According to Dr Chong Shu-Ling, Staff Physician, Department of Emergency Medicine, KK Women’s and Children’s Hospital (KKH), the Department of Emergency Medicine at KK Women’s and Children’s Hospital sees an estimated 28,700 children presenting with injuries of all severe, in a year.

 “This makes up about 15 – 17 per cent of all children seeking medical attention in the Emergency Department”, she says.

-In most cases of childhood injury, the injury is minor and the child recovers fully after receiving first aid or medical treatment.
+In most cases of childhood injury, the injury is minor, and the child recovers fully after receiving first aid or medical treatment.

-In a few cases, the injury is severe and can cause permanent damage, or even death — such as the unfortunate incident where an eight month old baby boy in Pasir Ris died after falling from his pram.
+In a few cases, the injury is severe and can cause permanent damage or even death — such as the unfortunate incident where an eight-month-old baby boy in Pasir Ris died after falling from his pram.

-If your bub has an injury to his head, you should try to remain calm, console him, then tend to his injury before determining whether or not to bring him to see a doctor.
+If your bub has an injury to his head, you should try to remain calm, console him, and then tend to his injury before determining whether or not to bring him to see a doctor.

-Don’t be too alarmed at the blood because there are more blood vessels around the face and head, so it may just look worse than it actually is.
+Don’t be too alarmed at the blood because there are more blood vessels around the face and head, so it may just look worse than it is.

 Due to broken blood vessels under the skin, a large swelling can form a bump — also known as a “goose egg” — which can quickly go down if treated with an ice pack and some pressure.